 Success did not come easily to me.
 I had what could politely be called an unconventional childhood.
 By the age of 14 I’d dropped out of school to work a less than minimum wage cash in hand job, and I was living in a room I could not afford in a shared house I should not have been living in.
 Looking back on it, it’s near enough a miracle I was able to keep myself alive.
 My career prospects did not look great.

-I’m 40 now, and my life is objectively excellent.
+I’m 40 now, and my life is objectively pretty great.
 I made it.
 But I came up hard.
 There were so many awful jobs, so many disappointments, so many people who seemed determined to make it difficult for me, and above all, so many of my own stupid mistakes.

-The following is a list of some of the most important things I learned as I went from a feral kid who could only afford to eat every other day, to someone who has achieved more than he ever thought possible.
+The following is a list of some of the most important things I learned as I went from being a feral kid who could only afford to eat every other day, to being able to live my life entirely on my own terms with no financial pressure at all.

 Intelligence and talent are helpful, but to be honest nowhere near as helpful as you might think.
-Insecurity about our ability holds far too many of us back.
+I don’t have that much of the former, or any of the latter.
+It actually doesn’t matter that much.
+Insecurity about our ability holds us back far more often than a lack of ability does.
 For a long time I felt inadequate and incapable of becoming more than I was.
 I didn’t feel like I could change my life, and I was so scared of failing, I didn’t even try.
-What I wish I’d known back then was that it would never get easier.
-There would never be a moment where it wouldn’t be scary to try.
+What I wish I’d known was that it would never get easier.
+That there would never be a moment where it wouldn’t be scary to try.
 I just had to do it anyway.

 There’s a scene in Lawrence of Arabia where Lawrence slowly puts a burning match out with his fingers, without showing any signs of pain at all.
 William Potter then tries the trick himself, and yelps in pain.